ssm-lab/simulator-energy-measurements/README.md

 ## Extending MeasurementExecutor

 To effectively use the measurement strategies provided in this framework, you will need to extend the `MeasurementExecutor` class.
-This is step allows you to integrate your specific measurable task (such as a simulation or any computational task) with the energy measurement process.
+This is the step allows you to integrate your specific measurable task (such as a simulation or any computational task) with the energy measurement process.

 ### Implementing `run_measurable`